 Double miles on everything.
 No confusion about categories – just simple 2x miles on all your purchases.

 Use your miles for any travel purchase.
 Just buy it with your card, then use your miles later to erase some or all of it.
 Even if it’s only $1.
+And you can book any airline you want, even Southwest.
+Just pay for your travel with your card wherever you normally buy flights, like the airline website and use your miles to erase the charge afterward.

 Annual fee.
 It’s waived the first year, but after that it’s $59.